 SHTF Disaster And Emergency Preparedness For The Unexpected, Part II

-Practical Tips To Be Prepared In A SHTF Disaster
+More Practical Tips To Be Prepared In A SHTF Disaster!

-In this post, you will learn what could happen in a SHTF disaster, and why emergency preparedness is critical.
+You will learn what could happen in a SHTF disaster and emergency preparedness situation, and why being ready beforehand is critical.

 As we learned from the natural disasters in Louisiana (Katrina/Sandy), anything can happen.

 There can be significant numbers of casualties and/or damage to buildings and infrastructure.